brettz9/miller-columns/README.md

     column item and columns jQuery objects as arguments.
 - `breadcrumb` - Optional callback for adding the breadcrumb path using the chain of selected items.
 Defaults to an internal method.
 No arguments.
-- `current` - Optional callback for Defaults to a noop.
+- `current` - Optional callback; defaults to a noop.
+Called upon selection.
     Passed the column item and columns jQuery object as arguments.
-(Column item will be `null` upon reset.)
+- `reset` - Optional callback; defaults to a noop.
+Called upon reset (by user hitting escape key or any time clicking an element).
+Passed the columns jQuery object as argument
+- `preview` - Optional callback; defaults to a noop.
+Passed the column item and columns jQuery object as arguments.
+The return result should be an HTML string which is used to fill the list item which functions as the preview pane when selected a final item (an item without children).
 - `delay` - Optional integer indicating animation delay.
 Defaults to 500ms.
 - `resetOnOutsideClick` - Optional boolean to indicate whether to reset the browser to the beginning upon clicking within the columns area where